-- (Note 1) The indicated semester represents that in which students typically take the subject.
-It is permitted to take the subject in the same (first or second) semester in the following year, however, it is required to confirm the details in syllabus for that academic year, because the subject might be provided in a different semester or term. - (Note 2) It is required to earn 4 credits in "Human & Social Science Subjects" and 4 credits in "Natural Science Subjects".
-Students who want to acquire an educational personnel certification must take the subject "Japanese Constitution" in the "Human & Social Science Subjects".
+- The indicated semester represents that in which students typically take the subject.
+It is permitted to take the subject in the same (first or second) semester in the following year, (Note 1) however, it is required to confirm the details in syllabus for that academic year, because the subject might be provided in a different semester or term. - The credit for "Advanced Seminar" is accepted as credit for the category of "Any subject". - It is required to earn 4 credits in "Human & Social Science Subjects" and 4 credits in "Natural Science Subjects".
+Students who want to acquire an educational personnel (Note 3) certification must take the subject "Japanese Constitution" in the "Human & Social Science Subjects".

-Credits earned through the subject "Advanced English for Communication", "Foreign Languages: Intensive Studies" and "Overseas Language Seminar (German, French, Spanish, Russian, Chinese, and Korean)" in "Foreign Languages" are accepted as the credits required for "Human & Social Science Subjects' - Achievement in a foreign language skill test might also be accepted as credit.
-For the details, refer to the description of English subjects in Liberal Arts Education and the item "Credit based on Achievement in Foreign Language Skill Tests" in the Student Handbook. - The credit for "Basic English Usage I" and "Basic English Usage II" is accepted as that for the category of "Any subject", (Note 4) - The credit for "Elements of Information Literacy" is accepted as credit for the category of "Any subject" (Note 5) - (Note 6) The credit of the subject "Social Cooperation Courses" is accepted as credit for the category of "Any subject". - Note for the "Specialized Education Subjects" listed in the next page and after - To achieve the 54 credits required for the "Specialized Subjects", it is required to earn 26 or more credits for elective required subjects and free elective subjects, as well as 10 - credits for required subjects and 18 credits for elective required subjects.
+Credits earned through the subject "Advanced English for Communication", "Foreign Languages: Intensive Studies" and "Overseas Language Seminar (German, French, Spanish, Russian, Chinese, and Korean)" in "Foreign Languages" are accepted as the credits required for "Human & Social Science Subjects". - (Note 4) Excessive number of credits earned in the "Area Courses" and "Social Cooperation Courses" in which the language of Instruction is in English is accepted as credits for the graduation requirement for English language courses. - $\label{thm:condition} The \ credit \ for \ "Basic \ English \ Usage \ II" \ is \ accepted \ as \ credit \ for \ the \ category \ of \ "Any \ subject".$ (Note 5) - Credit Approval for Foreign Language Proficiency Tests, etc.: For details, please refer to the sections relating to the English of Liberal Arts Education and "Handling of Credit Approval for Foreign Language Proficiency Tests, etc." in the Student Handbook. - The credit of the subject "Social Cooperation Courses" is accepted as credit for the category of "Any subject".
+(Note 7) - Note for the "Specialized Education Subjects" listed in the next page and after - To achieve the 54 credits required for the "Specialized Subjects", it is required to earn 26 or more credits for elective required subjects and free elective subjects, as well as 10 credits for required subjects and 18 credits for elective required subjects.

-The credit for the subjects "Introduction to Mathematics Education I" and "Introduction to Mathematics Education II" that are provided in School of Education is counted as credit for the "Specialized Subjects. - (Note 8) For the 11 class subjects of "Specialized Subjects", for which lectures and exercises are provided in pairs, it is required to earn 16 or more credits for 4 or more pairs of subjects. - (Note 9) The subject "Data Science" is provided biannually - (Note 10) - The subject "Network and Algebra" is provided in the 7th or 8th semester.
+The credit for the subjects "Introduction to Mathematics Education I" and "Introduction to Mathematics Education II" that are provided in School of Education is counted as credit for the "Specialized Subjects."

-The subject "Topics in Mathematics" is provided in the form of such subjects as "Topics in Algebra", "Topics in Geometry", "Topics in Analysis" and "Topics in Probability and (Note 11) - (Note 12) The classes in "Special Lectures in Mathematics" are provided as an integrated course within a certain period of time (after the 5th semester; mainly after the 7th semester). - (Note 13) Because 128 credits are required for graduation, it is required to earn not only the required credits for each subject category (119 credits in total that consist of 32 credits in Liberal Arts Education Subjects and 87 credits in Specialized Education Subjects), but 128 or more credits in total regardless of the categorization of Liberal Arts Education Subjects and Specialized Education Subjects. - However, the credits for the subjects described below are not accepted as required credit for graduation: For the details of subjects related to educational personnel - certification, refer to the list of required credits in "Acquisition of Educational Personnel Certification" in the Student Handbook.
+- (Note 9) For the 11 class subjects of "Specialized Subjects", for which lectures and exercises are provided in pairs, it is required to earn 16 or more credits for 4 or more pairs of subjects. - The subject "Algebra E" is provided in the 7th or 8th semester. - (Note 11) The subject "Topics in Mathematics" is provided in the form of such subjects as "Topics in Algebra", "Topics in Geometry", "Topics in Analysis" and "Topics in Probability and - (Note 12) The classes in "Special Lectures in Mathematics" are provided as an integrated course within a certain period of time (after the 5th semester; mainly after the 7th semester). - (Note 13) Because 128 credits are required for graduation, it is required to earn not only the required credits for each subject category (121 credits in total that consist of 34 credits in Liberal Arts Education Subjects and 87 credits in Specialized Education Subjects), but 128 or more credits in total regardless of the categorization of Liberal Arts Education Subjects and Specialized Education Subjects. - However, the credits for the subjects described below are not accepted as required credit for graduation: For the details of subjects related to educational personnel certification, refer to the list of required credits in "Acquisition of Educational Personnel Certification" in the Student Handbook.